 How to Install MySQL on Amazon Linux 2

 So Amazon Linux 2 is one of the popular operating systems in the webserver arena and that’s why we need to know how can we install the MySQL database server on Amazon Linux 2.
 At first, you create an EC2 instance in AWS by following my article and then connect to it via Putty or Terminal.
 I have another article written on how you can connect to your server using Putty here.

 Next, I will provide the commands which you can use to install the MySQL server into your Amazon Linux 2 EC2 instance.
 Let me explain the commands one by one so that you know what you are doing and if you are stuck anywhere, you can search for the issue specifically by seeing the error message.
 Note that anything written after hash-tag(#) is a comment and it will be ignored by SHELL, but we put these comments for you so that you can understand what is happening and later on debug quicker.

 So our first command is to update the YUM package.
 Now, what is YUM and why do we need to update that?
 An explanation is given below

-So “sudo yum update -y” basically updates all packages to its latest version from a repository list which is managed by Amazon for Amazon Linux 2.
+So “sudo yum update -y” basically updates all packages to their latest version from a repository list which is managed by Amazon for Amazon Linux 2.
 So we have updated our package list, now the next command is to install the MySQL server on this machine.

 #install mysql server sudo yum install -y mariadb-server

-MySQL install command will ask you a few questions, which I described in my video below.
+The MySQL install command will ask you a few questions, which I described in my video below.
 When you have given those answers, please run this command to start the MySQL server and enable it to run on boot time as well.
 Otherwise, if your server reboots then you need to manually run the command to start the MySQL server.